PrintersForAnts/MetalBoop/STL/README.md

+> [!TIP]
-Parts in this folder should be printed prior starting with assembly of MetalBoop.
+> Parts in this folder should be printed prior starting with assembly of MetalBoop.

 ---